SysEvo/CoRa_Dynamics/README.md

 The parameters required and their format depend on the specific analysis type; see [Analysis Settings](#analysis-settings) below.

 After an analysis runs, its output is saved to the `OutputFiles` directory.
+If it doesn't already exist at the repository root, create an empty `OutputFiles` directory before running an analysis.

-The `InputFiles`, `Library`, and `OutputFiles` used for Tamayo-Luisce & Gómez-Schiavon (2026) are provided in subfolders named `ManuscriptInputFiles`, `ManuscriptLibrary`, and `ManuscriptOutputFiles`.
+The `InputFiles` and `Library` files used for Tamayo-Luisce & Gómez-Schiavon (2026) are provided in subfolders named `ManuscriptInputFiles` and `ManuscriptLibrary`.
 For the code to run, move their contents into the corresponding parent directory (i.e., `InputFiles` or `Library`).

 ## Analysis Types